 Replacing sensors in a timely manner will mitigate a lot of the potential issues, however it is possible for sensors to fail before their expiration date is reached.
 Even brand new sensors can fail.
-It is always best July 2016 © Lamartek, Inc. dba Dive Rite to keep a close eye on your HUD and controller for any discrepancies and replace any suspect sensors immediately.
+It is always best to keep a close eye on your HUD and controller for any discrepancies and replace any suspect sensors immediately.